Muluken-Zewge/Collaborative-Todo-App-with-Chat-Functionality/README.md

 ### Todo Features

-**Create, Update, and Delete Todos**: Manage todos with the ability to set descriptions, due dates, reminders, and color codes.
+- **Create, Update, and Delete Todos**: Manage todos with the ability to set descriptions, due dates reminders, and color codes.
-**Collaborate on Todos**: Invite collaborators by email.
+- **Collaborate on Todos**: Invite collaborators by email.
 Collaborators can edit todos but cannot delete them.
-**Pin Todos**: Pin important todos at the top.
+- **Pin Todos**: Pin important todos at the top.
-**Task Notification**: Receive notifications reminders.
+- **Task Notification**: Receive notifications reminders.

 ### Chat Features

-**Real-time Messaging**: Chat with other users in real-time using Firebase.
+- **Real-time Messaging**: Chat with other users in real-time using Firebase.
-**Private and Group Chats:**: Engage in both one-on-one and group conversations.
+- **Private and Group Chats:**: Engage in both one-on-one and group conversations.
-**User Presence**: See online status indicators for active users in chat.
+- **User Presence**: See online status indicators for active users in chat.
-**Media Sharing**: Send images, text, and audio messages in chats.
+- **Media Sharing**: Send images, text, and audio messages in chats.
-**Message Search:**: Quickly find messages using a keyword search in both private and group chats.
+- **Message Search:**: Quickly find messages using a keyword search in both private and group chats.

 ## Teck Stack

-**Flutter**: For building the cross-platform mobile application.
+- **Flutter**: For building the cross-platform mobile application.
-**Firebase**: Real-time database for chat, Firestore for data storage, Firebase Auth for user authentication, and Firebase Cloud Messaging for notifications.
+- **Firebase**: Real-time database for chat, Firestore for data storage, Firebase Auth for user authentication, and Firebase Cloud Messaging for notifications.
-**Dartz Package**: For functional programming and error handling.
+- **Dartz Package**: For functional programming and error handling.
-**BLoC State Management**: Used BLoC for managing state with clean architecture.
+- **BLoC State Management**: Used BLoC for managing state with clean architecture.

 ## Architecture

 The project follows a clean architecture approach with three main layers:

-**Data Layer**: Manages data sources (Firebase) and implements repositories.
+- **Data Layer**: Manages data sources (Firebase) and implements repositories.
-**Domain Layer**: Contains core business logic and use cases.
+- **Domain Layer**: Contains core business logic and use cases.
-**Presentation Layer**: UI components and BLoC for state management.
+- **Presentation Layer**: UI components and BLoC for state management.